-Teaching in North America will not make you rich financially.
+Teaching jobs abroad in North America will not make you rich financially.
 Salaries normally range from $2500-$4500 per month depending on your qualifications and experience.
 This would allow you to live comfortably, but not luxuriously.
 But the experience is bound to enrich you in several other ways.

 Teaching in a society like the United States or Canada, where you will be interacting with people of different ethnicities, race, religion and culture who have harmoniously settled in this melting pot from all over the world, is bound to leave you with a new perspective and outlook to life.